 Pneumonia and pulmonary edemas can also affect the interstitium

-Sarcoidosis is an inflammatory disease that affects multiple organs in the body, but mostly the lungs and lymph glands.
-In people with sarcoidosis, abnormal masses or nodules consisting of inflamed tissues form in certain organs of the body.
-These nodules may alter the normal structure and possibly the function of the affected organ(s).
+Sarcoidosis is an inflammatory disease that affects multiple body organs, primarily the lungs and lymph glands.
+In people with sarcoidosis, abnormal masses or nodules consisting of inflamed tissues form in specific body organs.
+These nodules may alter the typical structure and possibly the function of the affected organ(s).

 The Symptoms of Sarcoidosis.

-The symptoms of sarcoidosis can vary greatly, depending on which organs are involved.
+- The symptoms of sarcoidosis can vary greatly, depending on which organs are involved.
 Most patients initially complain of a persistent dry cough, fatigue, and shortness of breath.
-Other symptoms may include Tender reddish bumps or patches on the skin Red and teary eyes or blurred vision.
+Other symptoms may include Tender reddish bumps or patches on the skin, red, teary eyes, or blurred vision.

-In some people, symptoms may begin suddenly and/or severely and subside in a short period of time.
-Others may have no outward symptoms at all even though organs are affected.
-Still, others may have symptoms that appear slowly but which last or recur over a long time span.
+In some people, symptoms may begin suddenly or severely and subside in a short period.
+Others may have no outward signs, even though organs are affected.
+Still, others may have symptoms that appear slowly but last or recur over a long time.

 Idiopathic pulmonary fibrosis

-Idiopathic pulmonary fibrosis is a serious disease and will have a great effect on your life.
+Idiopathic pulmonary fibrosis is a severe disease that will significantly affect your life.

 Idiopathic pulmonary fibrosis (IPF) is a type of lung disease that results in scarring (fibrosis) of the lungs for an unknown reason.
-Over time, the scarring gets worse and it becomes hard to take in a deep breath and the lungs cannot take in enough oxygen.
+Over time, the scarring worsens, it becomes hard to take in a deep breath, and the lungs cannot take in enough oxygen.

-Genetics (family history): if more than one member of your family has IPF, the disease is called familial pulmonary fibrosis.
+Genetics (family history): if more than one family member has IPF, the disease is familial pulmonary fibrosis.